Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Best Hardwood for Woodworking: Top Choices for Your Next Project

-A and a Chat About Woodworking
+A Cup of Coffee and a Chat About Woodworking

 You know, it’s funny how life brings you back to the simple things.
-A few weeks back, I found myself in my garage, coffee in hand and sawdust in the air, staring at a pile of that—if I’m honest with myself—looked more like a game of Jenga gone wrong than anything useful.
+A few weeks back, I found myself in my garage, coffee in hand and sawdust in the air, staring at a pile of lumber that—if I’m honest with myself—looked more like a game of Jenga gone wrong than anything useful.
 Ah, the joys of woodworking, am I right?

 The Great Mistakes

 I’ll never forget that first trip to the lumber yard.
 I walked in like a kid in a candy store, completely overwhelmed but fully pumped.
-There’s just something about the smell of freshly cut —sweet and earthy—like home.
+There’s just something about the smell of freshly cut wood—sweet and earthy—like home.
 I wandered aisle to aisle, running my hands over oak, maple, and cherry, trying to convince myself I could identify them just by touch.
 I settled on walnut, thinking it would elevate my project.
 I mean, it’s walnut!
 Everyone loves walnut.

 But you know how they say that the only dumb question is the one you don’t ask?
 Yeah, I learned that the hard way.
 So, there I was, trying to load those heavy boards into my truck when I realized I had no clue how to transport them without damaging the grain.
 JR, the lumber yard guy, was half-laughing, half-helping me out.
 “You’re gonna wanna wrap those up, buddy,” he said, tossing me a roll of protective paper.
 Lesson one: always ask the pros for help.